yasirbhutta/yasirbhutta.github.io/python/docs/basics.md

 ### How To Use Print() Function in Python

-- The print() function is one of the most fundamental and versatile functions in Python.
 - It is used to display text to the console, or to a file.
 The print() function can take one or more arguments, and it can be used to format text in a variety of ways.

 Here is the basic syntax of the print() function: